 The collection, begun in 1936 by Mildred and Robert Woods Bliss to provide visual and documentary reference material for the study of objects in their art collection, contains over 11,000 mounted black-and-white photographic prints filed by medium, stylistic and chronological characteristics, and region of origin.
 The collection was updated in the 1970s and in the mid 1980s.
 Documentation sheets for each object are located in loose-leaf notebooks and are filed alphabetically by city of present location, collection, and accession number.

-The Silver Corpus is a collection of photographs, completed in 1986, containing 3,500 black-and-white images of approximately 1,500 Byzantine silver vessels and utensils produced between 300 and 1453 AD.
+Completed in 1986, the Silver Corpus is a collection of photographs containing 3,500 black-and-white images of approximately 1,500 Byzantine silver vessels and utensils produced between 300 and 1453 AD.
 The Corpus includes all known (c.
 1985) silver vessels and utensils produced for liturgical and domestic use within the geographical boundaries of the Roman and Byzantine empires.
 Silver vessels from Western Europe through the seventh century and Veneto-Byzantine silver are included; Sassanian silver, coins, jewelry, armor, icon frames, settings, and ingots are excluded.
 Photographs are arranged by geographic location and institution.
 Additional indices include a reference card file for each object in the Corpus arranged by object type and hoard components.
 This collection can also be found within the Black and White Photograph Collection under metalwork.
-To consult the finding aid, click here.
+PDF version of finding aid.

-This collection consists of over 10,000 black-and-white photographs of manuscript pages and illuminations.
+This collection consists of over 10,000 black and white photographs of manuscript pages and illuminations.
 Assembled in the 1950s, the photographs are arranged by city, library collection, and then manuscript and folio number.
 PDF version of finding aid.

 This collection consists of thirty-one albums assembled by Franklin M. Biebel around 1955.
 The albums include photographs, plans, and documentary information on floor mosaics from Byzantium and the West.

 This collection consists of photographs of Byzantine and Medieval architecture, wall paintings, and sculpture from Egypt, France, Greece, Israel, Italy, and Turkey as well as photographs of manuscripts and other objects from Italy and Greece.
-These albums are arranged by country, city, site, or monument.
+The photographs are arranged by country, city, site, or monument.
 They duplicate a portion of the Arthur Kingsley Porter Photograph Collection at the Fine Arts Library at Harvard University.

-The collections consist of photographs of Greek manuscripts, Latin manuscripts, and ancient book illuminations compiled by Kurt Weitzmann, member of the Princeton University faculty of the Department of Art and Archaeology and the Institute for Advanced Studies (1935–1993).
+The collection consists of photographs of Greek manuscripts, Latin manuscripts, and ancient book illuminations compiled by Kurt Weitzmann, member of the Princeton University faculty of the Department of Art and Archaeology and the Institute for Advanced Studies (1935-1993).
 The collection of nearly 17,000 black-and-white photographs duplicates the Kurt Weitzmann Archive at Princeton University.
-To consult the finding aid, click here.
+PDF version of finding aid.